Neurobiologist/COVID-19-Twitter-Analysis/README.md

 <a id="4">[4]</a> J. Roozenbeek et al., “Susceptibility to misinformation about COVID-19 around the world: Susceptibility to COVID misinformation,” R. Soc.
 Open Sci., vol. 7, no. 10, Oct.
 2020.</a>

 <a id="5">[5]</a> P. Bansal et al., “Hydroxychloroquine: a comprehensive review and its controversial role in coronavirus disease 2019,” Ann.
 Med., vol. 53, no. 1, pp. 117–134, 2020.</a>

+<a id="6">[6]</a> E. Chen, K. Lerman, and E. Ferrara, “Tracking social media discourse about the COVID-19 pandemic: Development of a public coronavirus Twitter data set,” JMIR Public Heal.
+Surveill., vol. 6, no. 2, p. e19273, Apr.
+2020.</a>

+<a id="7">[7]</a> “Naming the coronavirus disease (COVID-19) and the virus that causes it.”
+[Online].
+Available: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it.
+[Accessed: 05-May-2021].</a>

+<a id="8">[8]</a> E. Chen, E. Lerman, and K. Ferrara, “COVID-19-TweetIDs,” 2020.
+[Online].
+Available: https://github.com/echen102/COVID-19-TweetIDs.
+[Accessed: 05-May-2021].</a>

+<a id="9">[9]</a>  “DocNow/twarc: A command line tool (and Python library) for archiving Twitter JSON.”
+[Online].
+Available: https://github.com/DocNow/twarc.
+[Accessed: 07-May-2021].</a>